Nihannn-18/VanillaBlog-/README.md

 # Vanilla Blog (PHP + MySQL + HTML/CSS/JS)

+##  Live Demo
+You can view the live site here: [VanillaBlog on InfinityFree](https://vanillablog.infinityfreeapp.com)

 A minimal blog fulfilling the assignment requirements — **no frameworks**.

 ## Features